Frequently asked questions

 Will people be refunded for passes?

 For visitors who hold a Discovery Pass which was valid in March 2020, Parks Canada will automatically extend the end date of these Discovery Passes by 4 months.
 This covers the three-month suspension of visitor services, plus the gradual resumption of visitor services during the month of June.

-For example, a Discovery Pass that would have originally expired March 2020 will now expire July 2020.
-Similarly, a Discovery Pass that would have expired September 2020 will now expire January 2021.
+For example, a Discovery Pass that would have originally expired March 2021 will now expire July 2021.

 Can I currently buy an annual pass?Discovery Passes are available for sale here.